From first enquiry to event-day performance: this page explains the key steps when planning a professional live band.

 Planning reception, networking, dinner, awards, presentations and party.

-Planning gala dinners, awards, stage, technical setup, timing and representative live impact.
+Planning gala dinners, awards, stage, technical setup, timing and prestigious live impact.

-Videos and impressions of the live impact of different lineups.
+Videos and impressions of the live energy of different lineups.

-Send the most important key details.
-We will recommend a suitable lineup, clarify the next steps and prepare an individual offer.
+Send the key details.
+We will recommend a suitable lineup, clarify the next steps and prepare a tailored quote.

 When should live band planning start?

 The earlier the date, venue and rough schedule are known, the better.
-Popular dates in the main season, during Advent weekends or around major ball and wedding dates are often booked early.
-An enquiry is still possible if not all details are final yet.
+Popular dates in peak season, on Advent weekends or around major balls and weddings are often booked early.
+You can still send an enquiry before every detail is final.

-Helpful details include date, venue or location, event type, approximate guest count, desired music phases, time frame, room size, technical situation and the desired musical impact.
-If some points are still open, they can simply be mentioned in the message field.
+Helpful details include the date, venue or location, event type, approximate guest count, planned parts of the evening, time frame, room size, technical setup and the musical atmosphere you want.
+Anything still open can simply be mentioned in the message field.

 Does the schedule need to be final before enquiring?

-No. A rough framework is enough for the first assessment.
+No. A rough outline is enough for the first assessment.
 The detailed schedule with reception, dinner, programme items, dance floor, breaks, setup and soundcheck can be refined later.

 When is the right lineup chosen?

-The lineup is recommended based on event type, guest count, room, stage, music phases, desired impact and budget logic.
-Smaller setups from 3 musicians suit jazz, lounge, dinner and reception settings; dance-oriented event formats usually benefit from larger live lineups.
+We recommend a lineup based on event type, guest count, room, stage, the schedule, the impact you want and your budget.
+Smaller setups from 3 musicians suit jazz, lounge, dinner and reception settings; dance-driven formats usually call for larger live lineups.

 When are technical setup and stage clarified?